jfecher/ante/README.md

 Make sure any PRs pass the tests in the `examples` directory.
 These tests have commands in them which the [goldentests](https://github.com/jfecher/golden-tests) library uses to run the ante compiler and check its output for each file against the expected output contained within comments of that file.
+Run them with `cargo test --test goldentests`.

 [**Good first issues**](https://github.com/jfecher/ante/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 to contribute to